SAVMA Student Teaching Awards 2023

 The results are as follows:

-Penn Vet Students, Alumni, and Donors Celebrate at Annual Scholarship Reception
+Penn Vet Honors Donors and Students at Annual Scholarship Reception Celebrating Impact and Opportunity

-The School of Veterinary Medicine at the University of Pennsylvania (Penn Vet) honored scholarship recipients and donors highlighting the impact of scholarships during brunch at the Morris Arboretum and Gardens…
+The School of Veterinary Medicine at the University of Pennsylvania (Penn Vet) honored scholarship recipients and donors, highlighting the impact of scholarships during brunch at Penn Vet’s New Bolton Center…

 About Penn Vet